Xtley001/RSI-Signal-Bot/README.md

 # RSI Monitoring Bot

-This bot monitors the Relative Strength Index (RSI) for the top 100 trading pairs on Bybit.
-It sends Telegram alerts when the RSI approaches overbought or oversold levels.
+The RSI Monitoring Bot is an automated trading application that monitors the Relative Strength Index (RSI) for all derivative trading pairs on Bybit.
+The bot sends Telegram alerts to notify the user when the RSI approaches the overbought or oversold levels.
+With this information, traders can make more informed decisions.

+Please note that this is not financial advice.
 ## Setup

 1. **Clone the repository:**